Cash McCall

-Cash McCall is a 1960 American romantic drama film in Technicolor from Warner Bros., produced by Henry Blanke, directed by Joseph Pevney, and starring James Garner and Natalie Wood.
+Cash McCall is a 1960 American romantic drama film in Technicolor from Warner Bros.
+Pictures, produced by Henry Blanke, directed by Joseph Pevney, and starring James Garner and Natalie Wood.
 The film's screenplay by Lenore J. Coffee and Marion Hargrove is based upon the novel of the same name by Cameron Hawley.

 The film's storyline concerns a wealthy entrepreneur who buys moribund businesses in order to first refurbish and then sell them at a considerable profit.
 During his latest acquisition, he's attracted to the daughter of the company's owner, which complicates both his professional and private life.

 Plot

 Grant Austen, the head of Austen Plastics, yearns for retirement.
 So when Schofield Industries, his largest customer, threatens to take its business elsewhere, Austen hires a consulting firm, which finds an interested potential buyer, the notorious businessman Cash McCall.

 Cash meets with Austen and his daughter Lory, who owns part of the company.
 Austen conceals the problem he has with Schofield Industries.
 Afterwards, Cash speaks to Lory privately.
 It turns out they met the previous summer and were attracted to each other.
 However, when Lory showed up at his cabin soaking wet from a summer rainstorm later that night, Cash, not ready for a serious relationship, gently turned her away.
 Mortified by the rejection, she fled back into the storm.
 When he was unable to get Lory out of his mind, Cash realized he had made a big mistake.
 He overpays for Austen Plastics just so he can reconnect with her.

 Before the deal is finalized, Gil Clark, Cash's new assistant, discovers that Austen Plastics holds patents essential to Schofield Industries.
 Its alarmed boss, retired Army General Danvers, tries to buy Austen Plastics himself.
 Cash then decides that he could run Schofield more profitably and starts secretly buying up controlling interest in the second company.

 In the middle of all the deal making, Cash proposes marriage to Lory, and she accepts.
 However, Maude Kennard, the assistant manager of the hotel where Cash resides, wants Cash for herself and tricks Lory into believing that she is Cash's girlfriend.
 Meanwhile, one of Austen's business acquaintances, Harvey Bannon, convinces him that Cash swindled him and paid much less than the company is worth, prompting Austen to sue Cash.
 Eventually, everything is cleared up, and Cash and Lory reconcile, while Gil talks Grant into going back to work.